PhantomInsights/summarizer/README.md

     html_source = response.text

+for item in ["</p>", "</blockquote>", "</div>", "</h2>", "</h3>"]:
+    html_source = html_source.replace(item, item+"\n")

 soup = BeautifulSoup(html_source, "html.parser")
 ```

 Very few times I got encoding issues caused by an incorrect encoding guess.
 To avoid this issue I force Requests to decode with `utf-8`.

+When grabbing the text from different tags I often got the strings without separation.
+I implemented a little hack to add new lines to each tag that usually has text inside.
+This improved the overall accuracy significantly.

 My original idea was to only accept websites that used the `<article>` tag.
 It worked ok, but I soon realized that very few websites use it and those who use it don't use it correctly.